cybertec-postgresql/pgwatch/docs/dashboarding_alerting.rst

 nowadays, if metric gathering volumes are not a problem, we recommend using Postgres storage for most users.

 Note though that most users will probably want to always adjust the built-in dashboards slightly (colors, roundings, etc) , so that they should be taken only as examples to quickly get started.
-NB!
 Also note that in case of changes it's not recommended to change the built-in ones, but use the *Save as* features - this will allow later to easily update all the dashboards *en masse* per script, without losing any custom user changes.